CS2613-WI2023/journal-athuduku/README.md

 Unit testing is a method for testing software that looks at the smallest testable pieces of code, called units, which are tested for correct operation.
 By doing unit testing, we can verify that each part of the code, including helper functions that may not be exposed to the user, works correctly and as intended.

 ### Importing Modules
-To get started building test functions, first we must need to import a library called **unittest** to use PyUnit.
+To start building test functions, first, we must import a library called **unittest** to use PyUnit.
 ```python
 import unitest
 ```

 ### Python AssertEqual Method
-The **assertEqual()** is indeed a “unittest” utility method in Python that has been castoff to verify the equivalence of two possible values during unit testing.
+The **assertEqual()** is indeed a “unittest” utility method in Python that has been cast off to verify the equivalence of two possible values during unit testing.
 It helps to find out whether the function works properly or not.
 If the two input variables, strings, or values are equivalent, assertEqual() returns **true**; otherwise, it returns **false**.

 #### Example 1:
 This test case will call the function which casts the string to int and by using assertEquals() it checks the value returned by the function as well as the provided correct value when it matched both returned value and the final value it will return saying that